liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 Elasticsearch adapter.

 $$$
+</!-->

 +$$$

-**Upgrading to Elasticsearch 6:** Elasticsearch 2.4.x reached end of life status in February 2018.
-If you have an existing Elasticsearch 2.4 cluster, to upgrade it to Elasticsearch 6 by following [the upgrade guide](/discover/deployment/-/knowledge_base/7-0/upgrading-to-elasticsearch-6).
+**Upgrading to Elasticsearch 6.5:** If you have an existing 2.4 or 6.1 Elasticsearch installation, follow [the upgrade guide](/discover/deployment/-/knowledge_base/7-0/upgrading-to-elasticsearch-6) to move onto Elasticsearch 6.5.

 $$$